Tom Brady Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Matchup vs. Atlanta

-- In five matchups against the Falcons, Brady averaged 356 passing yards per game, 51.5 yards higher than his over/under for Sunday.
+- In five matchups against the Falcons, Brady averaged 356 passing yards per game, 51.5 yards more than his over/under for Sunday.

-- Brady threw multiple TDs in all of those games against the Falcons.
+- Brady threw multiple TDs in each of those contests against the Falcons.

 - Note: Brady's stats vs. Falcons date back to 2016.

-- The 249.3 passing yards the Falcons give up per game makes them the NFL's 13th-ranked pass defense this season.
+- The Falcons are conceding 249.3 passing yards per game this year, the NFL's 13th-ranked pass defense.

-- The Falcons have surrendered 21 touchdowns through the air (1.9 per game).
-They are 27th in the NFL in that category.
+- The Falcons have given up 21 passing TDs this year (1.9 per game), ranking them 27th among NFL defenses.

 Recent Performances